Preamble

 4. Membership resignation:

-1. If a member wishes to leave, they will inform their CL and the CC.
+1. If a member wishes to leave, they will inform their Chapter and/or Committee Leads and the CC.

 2. If a member does not attend four meetings in a row, they will be removed from the organization unless they have provided the CC with a reason for a leave of absence.